BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/3-SIMPLEX-NOTATION.md

 ---

-## Several Simplexes containing a message split into several SSKR shares.
+## Several Envelopes containing a message split into several SSKR shares.

 A message has been split into a three shares using SSKR and distributed to three trustees.
 Two of these shares must be recovered to reconstruct the original message.